Contact: Support@AthleticQuickness.com

 👉 they’re not wrong

-The push phase—also known as the drive phase—occurs when your foot is on the ground and you drive your body forward.
+The push phase—also called the drive phase—happens when your foot is on the ground

-This is where your body produces force against the ground using:
+👉 This is where your body produces force

 • glutes